mr-arpg/Signal-Manipulation/Projeto/README.md

 **Note:**
-For further details and implementation code, refer to the project documentation and MATLAB scripts.
+For further details and implementation code, check the pdf file.